Guild Wars

 The warnings are shown underneath your attempt at the task you're doing in plain white text.

-This applies to all skills except combat and traveling.
+This applies to all skills except combat, traveling and playing cards at a casino.

 The warnings and their meanings are as follows...